Chaos, coherence and turbulence: Coherent structures

 The first indication of structure in these flows was the accumulation of tracers in boundary layers into long streamwise-velocity streaks, subject to irregular cycles of break-up and regeneration \cite{kli:rey:sch:run:67}.
 Those cycles were soon associated with intermittent bursts of the wall-normal velocity \cite{kim:kli:rey:71}, classified into sweeps moving towards the wall, and ejections moving away from it.
 While it was understood from the start that the bursts create the streaks by `lifting-up' the mean velocity profile, the origin of the bursts was less clear and is still a matter of some debate.
 A modern survey is \cite{jim18}.

-It had originally been proposed that wall-bounded turbulence is maintained by the marginal instability of the mean velocity profile \cite{malkus56}, but this was found to be incorrect in \cite{reytied67}, and the argument moved to whether an instability of the streaks could be responsible for the regeneration of the bursts.
+It had originally been proposed that wall-bounded turbulence is maintained by the marginal modal instability of the mean velocity profile \cite{malkus56}, but this was found to be incorrect in \cite{reytied67}, and the argument moved to whether an instability of the streaks could be responsible for the regeneration of the bursts.
 Such instabilities are not hard to find, because a streamwise-velocity streak is bounded by sidewalls of intense wall-normal vorticity that may become subject to KH instability \cite{swe:black:87}.
 Unfortunately, the details proved difficult to pin down in realistic models, because the wall-normal shear of the mean profile tends to inhibit the KH structures of the sidewalls.

-A breakthrough was the realization in the 1990s that the growth of perturbations does not always require exponentially growing modal instabilities \cite{schmid01,schm07}, and that, even if these non-modal instabilities are usually transient, they may evolve into more permanent nonlinear structures.
-It was found, for example, that the most transiently amplified perturbations of the mean velocity profile of turbulent channels, once corrected by limits to the growth time or by an eddy viscosity, are very similar to the streaks and bursts found in the real flows \cite{but:far:93,ala:jim:06}.
+A breakthrough was the realization in the 1990s that the growth of perturbations does not always require exponentially growing modal instabilities \cite{tref_etal_93,schmid01,schm07}, and that, even if these non-modal instabilities are usually transient, they may evolve into more permanent nonlinear structures.
+It was found, for example, that the most transiently amplified perturbations of the mean velocity profile of turbulent channels, once corrected by limiting their growth time or by an eddy viscosity, are very similar to the streaks and bursts found in real flows \cite{but:far:93,ala:jim:06}.